mayuresh-savargaonkar/starter-hugo-academic/content/post/ITECbestpaper/index.md

 ---
 title: We won the best paper award!
-subtitle: The IRDA Lab team at UM-Dearborn won the bets paper award at the IEEE ITEC 2023 conference!
+subtitle: The IRDA Lab team at UM-Dearborn won the best paper award at the IEEE ITEC 2023 conference!

 # Summary for listings and search engines